A pot shop at your door: Home delivery surges amid outbreak

 “I'm very grateful that they've had it open, simply because I deal with anxiety and I know a lot of people that really depend on the medical marijuana,” said Jackie Cornelius, a customer shopping at The Green Cross dispensary.

-Sales for the Oakland-based Ganga Goddess delivery service had witnessed a steady climb in sales earlier this month, but “at the end of last week it just exploded,” said CEO Zachary Pitts.
+Sales for the Oakland-based Ganja Goddess delivery service had witnessed a steady climb in sales earlier this month, but “at the end of last week it just exploded,” said CEO Zachary Pitts.

 “Our sales have tripled,” he added.
 “It’s been insane levels of business.”

-Note: This story has been corrected to fix typo in business name Ganja Goddess.